Statistical hyperbolicity for harmonic measure: Introduction

 Kaimanovich-Masur showed that a random walk on the mapping class group, whose initial support generates a non-elementary subgroup, converges to the Thurston boundary of \teichmuller space with probability one.
 This defines a harmonic measure on the Thurston boundary and Kaimanovich-Masur showed that this measure is supported on the set of uniquely ergodic measured foliations.
 See \cite[Theorem 2.2.4]{Kai-Mas1} for both statements.
 Since \teichmuller rays with uniquely ergodic vertical foliations asymptotically converge to this vertical foliation, it is possible to pull back the harmonic measure to the unit cotangent space at a base-point.
 This allows us to equip spheres in \teichmuller space with a harmonic measure.
 We can then consider the question of whether \teichmuller space is statistically hyperbolic with respect to these measures.

 Our main theorem is:

 \begin{theorem} Let $S$ be a surface of finite type.
 Let $\mu$ be a probability distribution on the mapping class group $\Mod(S)$ with finite first moment with respect to the \teichmuller metric, and such that the support generates a non-elementary subgroup.
-Then $\T(S)$ is statistically hyperbolic with respect to the harmonic measure defined by the $\mu$-random walk on $\Mod(S)$. \end{theorem}
+Then \teichmuller space $\T(S)$ with the \teichmuller metric is statistically hyperbolic with respect to the harmonic measure defined by the $\mu$-random walk on $\Mod(S)$. \end{theorem}

-When $S$ is a torus or a torus with one marked point or a sphere with four marked points, the \teichmuller space $\T(S)$ with the \teichmuller metric is isometric to $\H$.
+When $S$ is a torus or a torus with one marked point or a sphere with four marked points, $\T(S)$ with the \teichmuller metric is isometric to $\H$.
 When $\mu$ has finite first moment in the word metric then by a theorem of Guivarch-LeJan \cite{Gui-LeJ}, the harmonic measure from the $\mu$-random walk is singular with respect to the Lebesgue measure class.
 See also \cite{Bla-Hai-Mat}, \cite{Der-Kle-Nav} and \cite{Gad-Mah-Tio2} for other proofs.

-A similar singularity with respect to the class of Lebesgue measures also holds when the complex dimension is greater than one.
-See~\cite[Theorem 1.1]{Gad} for singularity for harmonic measures from finitely supported random walks on $\Mod(S)$ and \cite[Theorem 1.4]{Gad-Mah-Tio} for singularity for harmonic measures for random walks with finite first moment with respect to a word metric on $\Mod(S)$.
+With respect to the class of Lebesgue measures on $\T(S)$, a similar singularity of harmonic measures also holds when the complex dimension is greater than one.
+See~\cite[Theorem 1.1]{Gad} for singularity of harmonic measures from finitely supported random walks on $\Mod(S)$ and \cite[Theorem 1.4]{Gad-Mah-Tio} for singularity for harmonic measures for random walks with finite first moment with respect to a word metric on $\Mod(S)$.
 Finite first moment with respect to the word metric implies finite first moment with respect to the \teichmuller metric.
-For this large class of random walks Thereom~\ref{t:main} gives a conclusion that is distinct from the main results of Dowdall-Duchin-Masur~\cite{Dow-Duc-Mas} and, as we outline below, requires different tools.
+For this large class of random walks, Thereom~\ref{t:main} gives a conclusion that is distinct from the main results of Dowdall-Duchin-Masur~\cite{Dow-Duc-Mas} and, as we outline below, requires different tools.